Snehith-Elank/Quantum_Computing_Bitcoin_Research/README.md

 ## Data
 The data used for analysis can be found in the `Data` folder.
 This includes:

-- **mining_data.csv**: Data related to Bitcoin mining performance, profitability, and hardware efficiency.
+- **mining_data.pdf**: Data related to Bitcoin mining performance, profitability, and hardware efficiency.
+- - **expermintal_data.xlsx**: Data collected for the experimant

 ---